Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Titrator_Protocol.md

 8. <a name="Data_Analysis"></a> **Data_Analysis**

+**NOTE: If you changed to a different bottle/ new acid titrant batch# make sure you report your changes in the titrator log as well as in the Total_Alkanity_wParsing.R file.
+Look below for the values to be altered and updated in the script and where you can find them.
+If you are doing the above mentioned step, make changes in line # 205 and 215 of the Total_Alkanity_wParsing.R file script.**

+↓↓↓↓↓↓CHANGE ONLY WHEN NEW BOTTLE OF ACID IS USED-↓↓↓↓↓↓↓↓ -To obtain this information use the Certificate of Analysis from the Andrew Dickson's Labs for respective acid titrant batches.
+The certifications could be found in the Titrator manuals folder located in BD11 drawer of the physiological bench or else you can ask the PI for the same.

+  1. For the density of the titrant, you will need three values highlighted in blue (in the script from data analysis).
+In the density section of the certificate, the formula with calculated values have all the values which are required.
+  -Formula from the certificate: Density= **xa- xb-xc**, look below for comparing & inputing the values in the script.
+ Line 205 from script: d <- (**xc***mean(Data$Temperature[mV], na.rm=T)^2-**xb***mean(Data$Temperature[mV], na.rm=T)+**xa**)

+2. The concentration of the acid is obtained from HCl conc.= xxxxxxx ±0.000 006 mol kg^-1."xxxxx" is your value for HCl concentrations.
+If confused, look at the protocol for detailed explanation.
+ Line 215 from script:c<-xxxxxxx

+↑↑↑↑↑CHANGE ONLY WHEN NEW BOTTLE OF ACID IS USED↑↑↑↑↑↑

      1. After the titration is complete, you must gather the data and export it to the current folder.
 Make a file called "Mass_date" Ex: Mass_20210221 in your *folder of the day* that includes "Sample ID1", "Weight", and "Salinity". fill in your corresponding label IDs, weights, and salinities into this file. **Keep all labeling consistent from titration to analysis**
       2. Open RStudio.